skip to main content

 The best approach is to seek the services of a UK and international tax specialist who is qualified and experienced in claiming tax relief using double tax treaties.
 Fees will vary depending on the level of complexity of an individual's personal circumstances, in nearly all cases the tax savings far exceed any costs incurred by using an accountant - and they can be sure that they are paying the right amount of tax with total confidence.

-Countries with a double tax treaty with the UK
+Countries with a double tax agreement with the UK

-The following table lists the countries that have a double tax treaty with the UK (as of 21st September 2021).
+The following table lists the countries that have a double tax agreement with the UK (as of 1st August 2024).
 There is an up to date list on the UK Government's website on active and historical double tax treaties.

-Country with double tax treaty Date last updated
+Country with double tax agreement Date last updated

 Algeria 14 August 2017